Mrithikahub/triggerpe/README.md

 ## What We Built

-GigShield AI monitors real-time environmental conditions for each worker's city and automatically triggers insurance payouts when predefined thresholds are breached.
+TriggerPe monitors real-time environmental conditions for each worker's city and automatically triggers insurance payouts when predefined thresholds are breached.

 The worker registers once, chooses a weekly plan, and is protected from that point forward.
 No paperwork.
 No claim forms.
 No waiting.